BAE Systems Taranis: Flight testing

-On 25 October 2013, the UK Ministry of Defence revealed that initial flight tests had already taken place.
+On 25 October 2013, the Ministry of Defence revealed that initial flight tests had already taken place.
 Ground tests were conducted in 2010 and flight trials occurred in 2013.
 The MoD did not officially comment on the Taranis until the initial trials programme had been completed.

 On 5 February 2014, BAE revealed information on the Taranis' flight tests.
 The UCAV's first flight occurred on 10 August 2013 at Woomera Test Range in South Australia.
 This flight lasted for approximately 15 minutes.
 A second sortie was launched on 17 August, and subsequent flights surpassed expectations for the airframe, flying at various speeds and heights for as long as one hour.
 By 2014, the Taranis' development costs had reached £185 million, compared to £140 million as originally projected.
-The Taranis is planned to be operational "post 2030" and used in concert with manned aircraft.
+The Taranis is planned to be operational "post 2030" and used in concert with crewed aircraft.

-As of 2016 BAE Systems and UK MoD were in discussions about a fourth series of flight tests.
+As of 2016, BAE Systems and the MoD were in discussions about a fourth series of flight tests.